 Pro Tip

 Schema markup wraps that text in code that says "this is a postal address, and here's the street, city, state, and zip broken out."
-Now the machine understands exactly what the text means.
+Now the machine has a cleaner version of the fact.

 Why AI cares about schema